buptpriswang/hasky/README.md

+# current tensorflow version used
+'1.2.0-rc0'

 # tensorflow related work(nlp and image related, text classification, image caption, seq2seq, pointer-network..)
-mainly tf work, may do some pytorch related
+mainly tf work, may do some pytorch related work

 ## incase not find dependence, make sure set PYTHONPATH to include hasky/util so we can find gezi and melt
 ## ./applications/